Dispersion corrections (D3-BJ)¶

 Parameters are functional-specific.
 Using PBE’s damping with B3LYP double-counts short-range correlation.
 Always match

-functional=and thedispersion=lookup (the default behaviour does this automatically).BSSE is a separate topic.
+functional=and thedispersion=lookup (the default behavior does this automatically).BSSE is a separate topic.
 Pair binding energies still benefit from counterpoise correction when the basis is moderate.
 Run the monomer in the dimer basis for a CP-corrected number — vibe-qc doesn’t automate this yet.

 Next¶